Autónoma Academy

 DURATION: 50 hours / 6 ECTS

-HOURS: Thursdays from 9:00 am to 1:00 pm (daytime) or from 6:30 pm to 10:30 pm (after work)
+SCHEDULE: Thursdays from 9:00 AM to 1:00 PM (daytime) or from 6:30 PM to 10:30 PM (after-work hours)

 CURRICULUM PLAN

-• Framework of interactions and international system: vectors and factors of competition and cooperation, bilateral and multilateral; axes, partnerships and strategic alignments; characteristics and trends of the Asia-Pacific international system.
+• Framework of interactions and the international system: vectors and factors of competition and cooperation, bilateral and multilateral; axes, partnerships and strategic alignments; characteristics and trends of the Asia-Pacific international system.

-The courses are taught in person at the Universidade Autónoma de Lisboa (UAL).
-Participants have access to thematic conferences organized by the IDN and/or UAL.
+The courses are taught in person at the Autonomous University of Lisbon (UAL).
+Participants have access to thematic conferences organized by IDN and/or UAL.

-RESPONSIBLE TEACHER: Master Paula Pereira
+RESPONSIBLE PROFESSOR: Master Paula Pereira

-GUEST SPEAKERS
+INVITED SPEAKERS

 Ana Santos Pinto (Universidade Nova de Lisboa)